Cape Town International Airport: History

 On 5 March 2019, the EFF filed a motion in Parliament calling for Cape Town International Airport to be renamed for anti-apartheid activist Winnie Madikizela-Mandela.
 Some Khoi activists, meanwhile, argued for the airport to be named after the !Uriǁ'aeǀona translator Krotoa.
 However, South Africa's Parliament was not constitutionally empowered to enact name changes: the South African Geographical Names Council (SAGNC) held that responsibility.
 The motion was unsuccessful.

 In February 2021, the Cape Times reported that the proposed name change of the airport had been "quietly ditched".

 In 2024, CTIA experienced its highest tourism passenger volumes on record.
 During 2024, the airport processed over 10 million passengers and 75,000 tons of cargo.
 Despite this, in early 2025, the airport reported even higher transit figures, with an 8% increase in domestic travel, a 5% increase in international arrivals, and a 56% increase in cargo volumes.

 In October 2025, it was reported that, based on recent air travel statistics, numerous airlines were choosing to send an increasing number of outbound flights from SA via Cape Town International instead of via Johannesburg's O. R. Tambo International.
 Reasons include greater efficiency with immigration processing and reduced layover times in Cape Town, compared to Johannesburg.

+In March 2026, it was reported that an increasing number of foreign passengers were choosing to travel via Cape Town International, rather than landing at O.R.
+Tambo (in Johannesburg), when visiting South Africa.
+CTIA's passenger numbers more than doubled between 2012 and 2026, whereas Joburg's have decreased during the same period.
+Similarly, while O.R.
+Tambo's total aircraft figures were roughly the same in 2026 as they were in 2012, those at Cape Town International had tripled over that period.
+Furthermore, there has been an increase over that period of the number of passengers (average capacity) carried by planes landing at CTIA.

+In July 2026, Airports Company South Africa (ACSA) confirmed that the development of a large-scale solar power plant at Cape Town International was well underway.
+The project is set to have a peak generation capacity of at least 2.5 megawatts (MWp), with the goal of reducing the airport's reliance on the national grid, while also reducing operating costs and carbon emissions.
+ACSA said airports needed to make these kind of infrastructure investments.
+Following similar developments at airports in George, Kimberley, and Upington, Cape Town International will become SA's first major airport (international gateway) to have this kind of off-grid power setup.